Pelagic Help

 Overlaid Data

-• Swell direction arrows — Overlaid directly onto the chart, showing the compass direction the swell is arriving from at each time interval.
-This matters — a north-east swell hits different sites completely differently to a south-east swell.
+• Swell direction arrows — Overlaid directly onto the chart.
+Direction matters — a NE swell hits different sites completely differently to a SE swell.

-• Wave period (seconds) — Shown as a light grey line on the chart.
+• Wave period (seconds) — Shown as a light grey line.
 Longer period swell (10s+) travels farther and packs more energy than short-period chop, even at the same height.

-• Wind speed & direction — Displayed as a bar graph below the main chart, with direction indicators.
+• Wind speed & direction — Bar graph below the main chart with direction indicators.
 Useful for understanding whether choppy surface conditions will compound the swell at exposed sites.

 Audio Dive Forecast Brief

-Below the chart you can listen to a daily dive forecast brief — a natural-language audio summary that explains the incoming conditions and what they mean for diving.
-It analyses swell energy, direction, period, wind, and tidal context, then gives you an actionable read on what to expect over the next 24–48 hours.
+Below the chart you can listen to a daily audio brief — a natural-language summary that explains incoming conditions and what they mean for diving in plain English.
+Released every morning at 6am AEST for each region, it covers swell energy, direction, period, wind, and tidal context to give you an actionable read on the day ahead.

 🗺️ Region-Aware